Bejeweled (video game): Legacy

 The popularity of Bejeweled is credited with the rise of the casual games industry in the 21st century.
 Kapalka attributes the rise to the exclusion of a default timer in Bejeweled, allowing for gaming that did not require skill.
-The commercial success of Bejeweled allowed PopCap to develop small casual games with high-production values to be ported on a wide-range of platforms, as games such as Bookworm, Peggle, and entries of the Bejeweled series were developed for multiple years.
+The commercial success of Bejeweled allowed PopCap to develop small casual games with high-production values to be ported on a wide range of platforms, as games such as Bookworm, Peggle, and entries of the Bejeweled series were developed for multiple years.
 The success and simplicity of Bejeweled and other games developed by PopCap influenced independent video game studios to invest in developing low-cost video games for high profits.
 As a result, within a decade, the casual games industry grew to be worth $3 billion.
 Bejeweleds influence led to it becoming the first mobile game inducted into the World Video Game Hall of Fame.

 Bejeweled popularized the match-three genre of puzzle games; many such games have been accused of being Bejeweled clones and lacking innovation.
 Thousands of match-three video games have been released in the wake of Bejeweled, including over 2,200 match-three games on the Apple App Store as of February 2014.
 Some of these games, such as Candy Crush Saga (2012), have exceeded the popularity of Bejeweled.
 Developers such as King, Playrix, and Demiurge have created popular mobile games that tweak Bejeweleds match-three formula.
 For example, Demiurge's Puzzle Quest (2007) fuses match-three gameplay with role-playing game conventions, King's Candy Crush Saga (2012) includes power-ups and stylized levels, and Playrix's Gardenscapes (2016) involves renovating a garden through successful match-three rounds.

 The Bejeweled series consists of two direct sequels and several spin-offs.
 Development of these entries, according to Kapalka, took years and were focused on improving upon the original formula.
 Of the direct sequels, Bejeweled 2 released in 2004 to mixed reviews, while Bejeweled 3 released in 2010 to positive reviews.
 Of the spin-offs, Bejeweled Twist released in 2008 and Bejeweled Blitz released in 2009 to positive reviews, while Bejeweled Stars released in 2016 to mixed reviews.
 The game series overall has been commercially successful; by 2010, Bejeweled, Bejeweled Twist, and Bejeweled Blitz collectively reached 50 million sales.
-Outside of the franchise, PopCap licensed a version of Bejeweled that can be played in World of Warcraft starting in September 25, 2008, and PopCap's Plants vs. Zombies (2009) contains a mini-game based on Bejeweled, titled "Beghouled".
+Outside of the franchise, PopCap licensed a version of Bejeweled that can be played in World of Warcraft starting on September 25, 2008, and PopCap's Plants vs. Zombies (2009) contains a mini-game based on Bejeweled, titled "Beghouled".